The Golden Section can be used to ensure that the composition of your colored pencil drawing is aesthetically pleasing.

 There a lot of nice compositional touches here, but like all the images shown, you can look around and see how the artist avoids the dead centre ground and piles on the detail around the edges of the small block in the centre formed around the golden section points.

 Don’t get too worried about this area of composition.
-The rules are not set in concrete, and the picture police will not come calling if you put your main feature in the centre.
+The rules are not set in stone, and the picture police will not come calling if you put your main feature in the centre.
 Sometimes it can’t be avoided.

 And like all rules, there are plenty of cases where the rule is proved by the breach of it.